Most people believe that bed bugs can only infest a dirty, unkempt household…

 The right steps to prevent the specific causes of bed bugs…

-And how to kill bed bugs…
+And how to get rid of bed bugs.

-Which is important.
 Because if you’re stuck with a severe bed bug problem:

 It will turn your life upside down.